-- 7.1 The period of registration will commence on the date the student registers on a programme. - 7.2 The minimum and maximum periods within which a student will be expected to complete the programme of study and associated assessment, including the time period for any resit assessments, are those that are approved at validation.
+- 7.1 The period of registration will commence on the date the student registers on a programme. - 7.2 The minimum and maximum periods within which a student will be expected to complete the programme of study and associated assessment, including the time period for any resit assessments, stated in the box below.

-A student cannot register for a Certificate in Higher Education (CertHE) or a Diploma in Higher Education(DipHE); these are exit awards only.
+A student cannot register for a Certificate in Higher Education (CertHE)or a Diploma in Higher Education(DipHE); these are exit awards only.